Supporting rural communities in

 Montana, Idaho and Applachian Kentucky.

-The Steele-Reese Foundation is a charitable trust committed to supporting rural communities and the nonprofit organizations that serve them in Idaho, Montana, and Appalachian Kentucky.
+The Steele-Reese Foundation is a charitable trust committed to supporting rural communities and the tax-exempt entities that serve them in Idaho, Montana, in the Native nations that share the geography, and in Appalachian Kentucky.
 Since its inception, the Foundation has maintained a focus on the unique challenges of rural living and on helping people build healthy, successful, and sustainable communities.

 Eleanor Steele Reese, daughter of Charles Steele – a banker, lawyer, and business associate of J.P.
 Morgan – created The Steele-Reese Foundation in 1955.
-The Foundation’s name honors Eleanor’s family as well as the family of her husband, Emmet Reese.
+The Foundation’s name honors Eleanor’s family as well as the family of her husband, Emmet Reese, who grew up in the Appalachian foothills community of East Bernstadt, KY.
 The couple found strength and fulfillment in their work as cattle ranchers in Idaho and they created the Foundation as a lasting commitment to their rural values.

 In Idaho, Montana, and in the Native nations within these states, the Foundation supports federally tax-exempt entities working in rural education; health; human and social services; the arts and humanities; and land, water, and wildlife conservation and historic preservation.

 In Appalachian Kentucky, the Foundation dedicates its support to federally tax-exempt entities benefiting pre-kindergarten and K-12 school-aged children.
 The Foundation supports early childhood education programs, elementary and secondary schools and public libraries providing programs for children from early childhood through high school.